david8zhang/pirate-rpg/readme.md

 ## Nice to Have Features (after Alpha release):

+- Save harvestable state (if a harvestable has been harvested already, store that in player's save data)
 - Armor (Head, Chest, Feet)
 - Ranged weapons
 - Make rowboats + tents have health